aileen-zhang/timelogger/readme.md

     (X) Logout
 (X) Exit
 ```
 Follow the prompts to interact with the application.
+Options labeled `(UNDER CONSTRUCTION)` are not yet available.

-### Log activity
+#### Log activity

-Select this option to log an activity that you have logged before.
-In this example, let's log doing laundry for the last 30 minutes.
+Select this option to log an activity that you have defined before.
+In this example, we'll log doing laundry for the last 30 minutes.

 ```
 -----------------------------------------------------